 This is obviously a passion project for the director and we certainly hope that his passion spills onto the screen.
 As for now, we simply wait to see if his years of obsessing over the ThunderCats will amount in a movie fans will love.

-Milla Jovovich Wants To Be Cheetara In The ThunderCats Movie
+Milla Jovovich Wants To Be Cheetara In A Live-Action ThunderCats Movie

 During an exclusive interview with We Got This Covered to discuss Resident Evil: The Final Chapter, Milla Jovovich revealed that she secretly hopes to star in the Thundercats film as Cheetara.